Le Fay #1

 While I found myself with a few mixed feelings about the fiery protagonist, the characters surrounding her did a good job of keeping me too busy to really care about Morgan’s flaws very much.
 Some of these characters to look out for would be her overly paranoid dad.
 It’s not hard to see why Morgan’s dad acts so protective, and it’s easy to empathize with him when she heads off to school.
 One can relate to him in some ways if they take the time to try and walk a mile in his shoes.
 Then there’s Merlin, who-if you’re like me- you’ll never develop a solid conclusion about.
 The guy is definitely the most complex of the characters (in my opinion) and wherever he shows up there is usually some significance to his actions.
 There are many more, but I’m not here to give you a book report, so I’ll leave the characters be for the time being.

 I know I talk a lot, but bear with me for a tad longer.
 I’ve only got a little more to say.

 Now, if you’re a person who needs to know everything about everything by the time a book ends, I’d recommend waiting to read Henge until you can get the sequel too.
 Lovejoy leaves a decent amount of things left unanswered of unaddressed, but that’s not necessarily a bad thing.
 All of those questions and mysteries leave Lovejoy with a lot of wiggle room to create the next installment of the Lefay series, and I personally look forward to getting my hands on that sequel.

 Overall I gotta say that I was very fond of the book, and I enjoyed the story.
-There were some not-ideal parts, but their compensated for, and I have a feeling they will be even more so in the sequel.
-In the end I gotta give Henge 4 out of 5 owls.
+There were some not-ideal parts, but they’re compensated for, and I have a feeling they will be even more so in the sequel.
+In the end, I gotta give Henge 4 out of 5.
 Great book overall.